Capstone-MERN/abhibus-backend/api.md

 Returns a JSON object with the following properties:

-Here is the description for the given JSON response structure:

-Returns a JSON object with the following properties:

 - `status`: The HTTP status code of the response.
 - `message`: A message describing the status.
 - `data`: An object with the property: